Luna command-line tool documentation

 Known issues

-Text-tables are provisionally introduced in Luna v0.23; please see this link for some known issues with the initial implementation of the -t
+Please see this page for some current known issues with the initial implementation of the -t

 flag.